-When most spray foams are made, two liquids combine causing a chemical reaction to form the spray polyurethane foam.
-The two liquids come in different drums or containers and contractors usually refer to one container as the “A” side and the other container as the “B” side, according to the website Spraypolyurethane.org.
+When most spray foams are made, two liquids combine, causing a chemical reaction to form the spray polyurethane foam.
+The two liquids come in different drums or containers.
+Contractors usually refer to one container as the “A” side and the other container as the “B” side, according to the website Spraypolyurethane.org.

 The “A” side of a spray polyurethane system is usually made up of methylene diphenyl diisocyanate (MDI) and polymeric methylene diphenyl diisocyanate (pMDI).

-The “B” side is typically a blend of polyols, catalysts, blowing agent, flame retardant, and surfactant, according to the website.
+The “B” side is typically a blend of polyols, catalysts, blowing agent, flame retardant, and surfactants, according to the website.

 The “A” side and the “B” side are both proprietary to each spray foam manufacturer.
-Most “A” sides will share components, but each manufacturer will have their own proprietary blend.
+Most “A” sides will share components, but each manufacturer will have its own proprietary blend.

-Icynene spray foam insulation’s main ingredients are water-blown and organic chemical compounds derived from petroleum extracts.
-The spray foam is environmentally safe, class one fire rated, and doesn’t retain water.
+Icynene-Lapolla spray foam insulation’s main ingredients are water-blown and organic chemical compounds derived from petroleum extracts.
+The spray foam is environmentally safe, Class One Fire Rated, and doesn’t retain water.